LSFLK/superapp-mobile/admin_portal/admin-page/docs/ZIP_UPLOAD_SECURITY.md

 # ZIP upload security

 Scope: simple, reliable checks you can do in the browser without extracting or parsing entries inside the ZIP file.
-These checks improve UX and reduce obvious risks but do not replace server-side validation.
+These checks improve security and reduce obvious risks.

-## What the frontend SHOULD enforce
+## What the Admin SHOULD enforce

 1) File extension validation